ScreamingSandals/BedWars/README.md

 Make sure to check out our [Wiki](https://github.com/ScreamingSandals/BedWars/wiki) before contacting us on Discord.
 It will save our time, you know.
 O:)

-If you have found any bug, feel free to report is into [Issues](https://github.com/ScreamingSandals/BedWars/issues), we will look into it.
+If you have found any bug, feel free to report it into [Issues](https://github.com/ScreamingSandals/BedWars/issues), we will look into it.

 ## Features
 -   All the basics of BedWars game (Beds, Teams and so on)